 We study the properties of the Google matrix generated by a coarse-grained Perron-Frobenius operator of the Chirikov typical map with dissipation.
-The finite size matrix approximant of this operator is constructed by the Ulam method.
-This method applied to the simple dynamical model creates the directed Ulam networks with approximate scale-free scaling and characteristics being rather similar to those of the World Wide Web.
-The simple dynamical attractors play here the role of popular web sites with a strong concentration of PageRank.
-A variation of the Google parameter α or other parameters of the dynamical map can drive the PageRank of the Google matrix to a delocalized phase with a strange attractor where the Google search becomes inefficient.
+The finite-size matrix approximant of this operator is constructed by the Ulam method.
+This method applied to the simple dynamical model generates directed Ulam networks with approximate scale-free scaling and characteristics being in certain features similar to those of the world wide web with approximate scale-free degree distributions as well as two characteristics similar to the web: a power-law decay in PageRank that mirrors the decay of PageRank on the world wide web and a sensitivity to the value $\alpha$ in PageRank.
+The simple dynamical attractors play here the role of popular websites with a strong concentration of PageRank.
+A variation in the Google parameter $\alpha$ or other parameters of the dynamical map can drive the PageRank of the Google matrix to a delocalized phase with a strange attractor where the Google search becomes inefficient.